Enjoy this delicious well-balanced, satisfying, and hearty Pasta Fagioli (Italian pasta and bean soup) in as little as one hour.

 I generally don’t make it during the summer months, but once there’s a little chill in the air, I can’t wait to have some.
 Then, I’ll make it several times over the fall and winter.
 It’s comforting, delicious, and it will fill you up.

-Quick Pasta Fagioli
+Italian Pasta Fagioli

 My grandmother’s pasta fagioli took all day to make, much like Sunday sauce, but I just don’t have the time or the patience for that.
 This is my quick version of pasta and beans that will be on your table in about an hour, though it will taste like it simmered all day.